-Johnson County Government have awarded their 2018 Certified Partners.
-This year 26 businesses, non-profits, and schools have been recognized for outstanding environmental achievements related to waste diversion, recycling, composting, purchasing sustainably, and more.
+Johnson County Government have awarded their 2019 Certified Green Partners.
+This year 8 businesses, and schools have been recognized for outstanding environmental achievements related to waste diversion, recycling, composting, purchasing sustainably, and more.
 Awardees met criteria in the following categories:

 - REinvest in their company, community, economy and future.

 - REthink their business process, how they manage resources and purchasing power.